If you're ready for a break after one of our free London walking tours, an affordable afternoon tea should hit the spot.

-While it originated as a selection of goodies to tide one over between lunch and dinner.
+While it originated as a selection of goodies to tide one over between lunch and dinner, this meal has become more of a tradition over time.
 For more on the origins, see below.

 While different establishments will include specialty items, there are a few items that you will find at nearly every Afternoon Tea.